Holmesburg, Philadelphia

 Holmesburg began as a Village within Lower Dublin Township, Pennsylvania.
-It is now a neighborhood in the Northeast section of Philadelphia, Pennsylvania.
+It is now a neighborhood in the Northeast section of Philadelphia, Pennsylvania, United States.
 Holmesburg was named in Honor of Surveyor General of Pennsylvania Thomas Holme, who was a cartographer.

 The Surveyor General had no apparent business relationship or blood kinship to one John Holme, a Baptist minister and magistrate who immigrated to Philadelphia in the 1680s from New Jersey.

-John Holme's decedents were land speculators and became very prominent citizens in Holmesburg, who owned a portion of the Pennypack grist mill and a lumber business, establishing an estate called Box Grove.
+John Holme's descendants were land speculators and became very prominent citizens in Holmesburg, who owned a portion of the Pennypack grist mill and a lumber business, establishing an estate called Box Grove.

-Holmesburg is bordered to the west by Brous Ave. to Ryan Ave. to Sandy Run/Pennypack Creek to Holme Ave. to Holme Circle to Ashton Rd. to Willits Rd, the Delaware River to the east, and Cottman avenue to the south.
-The border shared with Torresdale to the north is Welsh/Willits/Academy Road and then over to Linden Ave.
+Holmesburg is bordered to the west by Brous Avenue to Ryan Avenue to Sandy Run/Pennypack Creek to Holme Avenue to Holme Circle to Ashton Road to Willits Road, the Delaware River to the east, and Cottman Avenue to the south.
+The border shared with Torresdale to the north is Welsh/Willits/Academy Road and then over to Linden Avenue.
 Holmesburg's ZIP code is 19136.

 History

 The area around Holmesburg was first inhabited by the Lenape.
-In 1683 William Penn purchased from the Indians the land between the Pennypack and Neshaminy Creeks.
+In 1683 William Penn purchased from the natives, the land between the Pennypack and Neshaminy Creeks.
 In November 1682, Thomas Holme received a grant from Penn of 1646 acre on either side of Pennypack Creek to establish Wellspring Plantation.
 In 1790, his descendants divided the land, and this 26 acre section became known as the Village of Holmesburg.

 Penn had the King's Highway Bridge erected over the Pennypack Creek in 1697 to connect his mansion with the new city of Philadelphia.
 Downstream from the bridge Peter Dale and John Holme built a grist mill.
 A dam was constructed upstream at "Rocky Falls"; water to turn the mill-wheels was brought from the dam through a long mill-race.
 Welsh farmers from Gwynedd built a road to bring their grain to the mill.
 At the end of Welsh Road is Mill Street, which leads to where the mills once stood.
 When Robert Lewis came into ownership, he added a cooperage for the production of barrels and hogsheads, and this required construction of a sawmill, and probably a cider mill.
 A bit upstream from the sawmill, David Lewis built a textile mill which was burned during the War of 1812, but subsequently rebuilt.
 The mills contributed to the growth of Holmesburg.

 The first stagecoach service was established in 1756 between Philadelphia and New York.
 As the trip took three days, this required rest stops.
 A a blacksmith shop and an inn were established where Welsh Road met the King's Highway.
 The Green Tree opened in 1799.
 U.S. Route 13 between Philadelphia and Morrisville was known as the Frankford and Bristol Turnpike.
 Ferries had operated near the mouth of the Pennypack from early time.
 Ferry Lane, (now Pennypack Street) was built to access the Frankford-Bristol Road.
 In 1803 Holmesburg got its own toll-house and toll-gate, to cover maintenance.